 - Organization where execs want ad-hoc answers: ThoughtSpot Pro with the Spotter AI Agent.
 It is the only tool in this guide where a non-technical executive can type a question and get a correct chart without a data analyst in the loop.

-For corrections, vendor pricing disputes, or data points from your own deployment, email editorial@topickz.com .
-We re-test the full BI shortlist every six months; the next refresh ships in November 2026.
+For corrections, vendor pricing disputes, or data points from your own deployment, email hello@topickz.com .
+We re-verify the full BI shortlist every six months; the next refresh ships in November 2026.

 Frequently asked questions